KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 But what wasn't in decline?
 [Upworthy](http://www.upworthy.com), a website with something of a mission for social justice, sharing content intended to be uplifting.

-This is the Google Trends graph for the phrase "[Upworthy](http://www.google.com/trends/explore#q=upworthy)" worldwide, beginning when Upworthy was founded in 2012, until January 2015. <br>
+This is the Google Trends graph for the phrase ["Upworthy" worldwide](http://www.google.com/trends/explore#q=upworthy), beginning when Upworthy was founded in 2012, until January 2015: <br>
 ![](images/google-trends-upworthy-worldwide.png)

 Upworthy was, according to Fast Company, "the fastest growing media site of all time," until Facebook, Upworthy's main source of traffic, changed its algorithms and Upworthy's traffic dramatically fell.